mlr-org/mlr3learners.template/README.md

 This packages provides a template for adding new learners for [mlr3](https://mlr3.mlr-org.com).

-Creating new learners is covered in section ["Adding new learners"](https://mlr3book.mlr-org.com/extending-learners.html) in the mlr3book.
+Creating new learners is covered in detail in section ["Adding new learners"](https://mlr3book.mlr-org.com/extending-learners.html) in the mlr3book.
 This package serves as a starting point for learners to share with others.

 ## Instructions